Vivendi buying a stake in Mediaset a hostile move - source

-MILAN Vivendi's (VIV.PA) announcement that it could buy as much as 20 percent of Mediaset (MS.MI) after purchasing just over 3 percent was seen by the Italian broadcaster as a hostile move, a source close to Mediaset told Reuters.
+MILAN Dec 12 Vivendi's announcement that it could buy as much as 20 percent of Mediaset after purchasing just over 3 percent was seen by the Italian broadcaster as a hostile move, a source close to Mediaset told Reuters.

 The person said Mediaset had not been informed of Vivendi's intentions and only found out about them from the statement issued by the French media company on Monday.